ArtPoon/BioID/Clustering.md

 Next, we select a distance cutoff.
 Any pair of sequences with a distance below this cutoff are assigned to the same cluster.
 This is frequently visualized as a network, more formally known as a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
-Thus, every sequence is represented by a point
+Thus, every sequence is represented by a node in the graph, and each connection between nodes indicates that the respective infections are within the cutoff distance of each other.

 <center>
 {% include cluster.html %}